 - a.
 Ensure that proper appraisals on the effects of sub-projects takes place and that proper measures are put in place to mitigate the effects; - b.
 Set out the basis for compliance and enforcement of terms and conditions for approval; - c.
 Design compliance strategies; - d.
 Assess compliance with and management of the environment and social safeguards; and - e.
-Ensure that all stakeholders participate in the sub-project processes
+Ensure that all stakeholders, including vulnerable and marginalized individuals or groups, participate in the sub-project processes